Contents

 1953 Gordon Manley: Central England Temperature Record

-The original article of 1953 presented the data in a table.
+This chart for which Manley is most famous was not in the original 1953 article, where only the tabulated data is found.
 It was in the 1974 update that this graph appears.
 While this is the longest running instrument record, it is not from one station but is the adjusted and homogenized result of data from various stations.
 (The graph is from p42 of “Central England Temperatures : Monthly Means 1659 to 1973″, Quarterly Journal of the Royal Meteorological Society (1974), 100, pp389-403)

 In 1974 Manley updated his Central England Temp Record first published in 1953 (original article in 1953 did not have a graph: “Mean temperature of central England, 1698-1952″, Quarterly Journal of the Royal Meteorological Society Volume 79, Issue 340, pages 242–261, April 1953)